Introduction

 DO NOT SHARE YOUR CIRCLECI API TOKEN

-3. Copy the Google Sheet Service Account JSON Key
+3. Copy the BigQuery and Google Sheet Service Account JSON Keys

-The google_sheet_uploader script is set up using the ecosystem-test-eng GCP project with the metric-gsheet service account.
-In order to execute the google_sheet_uploader script, a key for this service account, in the form of a JSON file, needs to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the ecosystem-test-scripts project.
+The metric_reporter and google_sheet_uploader scripts are set up using the ecosystem-test-eng GCP project with the metric-reporter and metric-gsheet service accounts respectively.
+In order to execute these scripts, keys for these service account, in the form of JSON files, need to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the ecosystem-test-scripts project.

 4. Set up the config.ini